 The BSc General program provides students with a diverse education in more than one branch of study and includes a major and minor subject or area of concentration.
 Students must major in a Science subject or area of concentration.
-Students may elect to minor in a Science subject or area of concentration an Arts subject of concentration an Agriculture, Forestry and Home Economics minor, or a Business minor.
+Students may elect to minor in a Science subject or area of concentration, an Arts subject of concentration, an Agriculture, Forestry, and Home Economics minor, or a Business minor.
 In addition to providing a BSc General Degree, this program allows for subsequent transfer to Specialization and Honors programs.
-Students who intend to transfer to an Honors program must complete ★30 in each Fall/Winter preceding admission to the Honors program.
-Students enrolled in the General program who intend to transfer to another program should consult the appropriate admission requirements for the particular program of interest in §15.16 and carefully select their first-year core courses in accordance with the requirements of the specific program.
+Students who intend to transfer to an Honors program must complete ± 30 in each Fall/Winter preceding admission to the Honors program.
+Students enrolled in the General program who intend to transfer to another program of interest in §15.16 and carefully select their first-year core courses in accordance with the requirements of the specific program.